Why you are more than your job title

 It's quite typical upon meeting to ask someone what they do.
 Within seconds most people, perhaps quite unintentionally, analyze whether or not they have any similarities with their fellow party-goer.
 Some might even feel an inkling of panic and glance around for others to join in for fear the conversation may fall short.

-Finding yourself feeling inadequate, even with a perfectly fine job, may have to do with the fact that we had only a few short years to research and convince ourselves that a certain career path will be right for us - and quite optimistically, one that will bring us both financial security and unrelenting happiness.
+Finding yourself feeling inadequate, even with a perfectly fine job, may have to do with the fact that we had only a few short years to research and convince ourselves that a particular career path will be right for us - and quite optimistically, one that will bring us both financial security and unrelenting happiness.

 In a notification-driven culture, most people wouldn't fathom missing an ever-important work meeting.
 But the appointments we rarely keep are the ones with ourselves.
 Little time do we carve out for what nourishes our soul or what really piques our interest.
-We take little time to hold a mirror up to our inner selves.
+We also take little time to hold a mirror up to our inner selves.
 To learn that perhaps we flourish with one-on-one relationships, but hate the idea of addressing large crowds.
 That maybe we are terrible at receiving feedback but prosper when we are given the creative reins.
 Without this knowledge, it is no wonder we may find ourselves falling short.

 Thus, it's more important to have the knowledge of who we truly are than to attach our entire being to a job title.

 If people were truly honest, you would learn that they rarely care about how you spend 40 hours a week.
 They want to know if you are "like" them in the most crucial of ways.
 If you, too, had doubts about big decisions, or a spouse who was at times distant, or a loved one who was gravely sick, or moments when you were vulnerable or insecure, or late nights that you were nearly inconsolable.
 And they want to learn what helped you move past these events, to what brings you happiness now.
-And alas, what makes you a little more human, not the 40- or 50-hour a week working machines that we already know how to be.
+And alas, what makes you a little more human, not the 40- or 50-hours a week working machines that we already know how to be.
 Maybe you are interested in concocting a recipe for the perfect rye bread, or maybe you find joy in driving alone at night while listening to ABBA, or perhaps you are interested in researching where the world's best pencils come from.
 Maybe you find solace in walking at night when lamp posts are blanketed by thick snow.